oceanprotocol/pdr-backend/README.md

 ## Settings: PPSS

-A single "ppss" yaml file holds parameters for all bots and simulation flows.
+A "ppss" yaml file, like [`ppss.yaml`](ppss.yaml), holds parameters for all bots and simulation flows.
-- See [`sample_ppss.yaml`](sample_ppss.yaml) for an example.
 - We follow the idiom "pp" = problem setup (what to solve), "ss" = solution strategy (how to solve).
 - `PRIVATE_KEY` is an exception; it's set as an envvar.